Hit2737/COA_Learning_Application/README.md

-Here's a detailed and visually engaging README for your GitHub repository:

----

 # 🚀 COA Educational GUI Tool 🎓

 **Enhance your understanding of Computer Organization and Architecture (COA) concepts with this interactive, web-based GUI tool!**